froukje/datamapu/content/posts/ml_concepts/bias_variance.md

 $$E[Y^2] = E[(\hat{Y} + \epsilon)^2] = E[Y^2] + 2E[Y\epsilon] + E[\epsilon^2].$$

-Since the true values $Y$ are independend of the dataset, this is equal to
+Since the true values $Y$ are independent of the dataset, this is equal to

 $$E[Y^2] = Y^2 + 2YE[\epsilon] + E[\epsilon^2].$$